arparnuch/SimpleZork/readme-story.txt

   - Level 2 : "The way to Heaven is not so easy either!"
     After exiting from Hell, Meow can only thought of the last place left that his cat soul would go, "Heaven".
-In order to gain access to Heaven, Meow ask the wicked witch for help.
-The witch will cast the ancient magic to send the human to Heaven.
-However, she asks for "Golden Feather" in return which will be drop from Golden Hen only.
+In order to gain access to Heaven, Meow has to fight his way through to the Heaven!

-    His objective is to retrieve a Golden Feather from Golden Hen (The chance of dropping is quite small).
-Then, he will trade the feather for the assist of the witch.
+    His objective is to kill all the monster in Level 2.!

-  - Level 3 : "Where is my cat!!!"
+  - Level 3 : "Where is my cat!!!?"
     After a very long journey, the human thought "Finally, I will find my cat!!".
   The truth is that it is not so easy.
-All souls entered into the heaven will alter their shapes into human forms.
-If he choose the right one, his cat will become a cat fairy and live with him forever.
-Otherwise, he will be separated from his beloved cat forever.

-    His objective is to talk with every souls in the heaven (three to be exact) and try to identify which one is his beloved cat.
-Then, he will go to tell the main guardian of Heaven of his decision.
+His cat soul now belongs to the Devil Cat!
+  Again, the owner must defeat the monster to release the cat soul.
+However, the monster appear randomly.
+The owner has to find it searching room by room.

+    His objective is to find and kill the boss of Level 3!!!.